-ItemDescriptionAssociate variable with a picklist column in the plan tableSelect this check box to enable the ability to associate a column with the picklist variable.If necessary, you can clear this check box to remove an existing association.
-Clearing the check box only affects the variable properties; it will not delete or modify the column in the plan code table.An existing association may be removed automatically if the variable value changes (so that the variable now resolves to a different picklist table), or if the plan code table is modified so that the associated column is deleted or no longer looks up to the target picklist table.
+Item Description Associate variable with a picklist Select this check box to enable the ability to associate a column with the picklist variable. column in the plan table If necessary, you can clear this check box to remove an existing association.
+Clearing the check box only affects the variable properties; it will not delete or modify the column in the plan code table.
+An existing association may be removed automatically if the variable value changes (so that the variable now resolves to a different picklist table), or if the plan code table is modified so that the associated column is deleted or no longer looks up to the target picklist table.